What We’re Thankful For This Year

 What follows is the most astoundingly cute, raunchy, amaero manga known to mankind, with Arata and Shinya quickly falling more and more in love while also being able to accept the parts of themselves—for Arata it’s his giant dick, and for Shinya it’s his succubus nature—they never thought possible.
 They can’t keep their hands off each other, constantly whispering sweet nothings and annoying all of the people around them with their flirting and making out.

-Plus, it has a really fun twist on the whole succubus trope, with it just being accepted in this world that their are “variants” to humans and Shinya just happens to be one of those.
+Plus, it has a really fun twist on the whole succubus trope, with it just being accepted in this world that there are “variants” to humans and Shinya just happens to be one of those.
 The beautiful ethereal shine he gets to his eyes after feeding is so unbelievably cute (all those sparkles! how is this a porno manga!?), and I can very much understand Arata wanting to treasure and protect Shinya for all eternity.
 Overall, 100000/10.
 If you’re in the mood for a super sweet and sexy romp with the horniest type of beast, definitely check this (and Sakana Tojo’s many other manga) out!

 Artist Spotlight: Sakana Tojo